Banten (town)

 Banten, also written as Bantam, is a port town near the western end of Java, Indonesia.
 It has a secure harbour at the mouth of Banten River, a navigable passage for light craft into the island's interior.
 The town is close to the Sunda Strait through which important ocean-going traffic passes between Java and Sumatra.
-Formerly Old Banten was the capital of a sultanate in the area, was strategically important and a major centre for trade.
+Old Banten, the capital of the Banten Sultanate, was strategically important and a major centre for trade.

 History

 In the 5th century Banten was part of the Tarumanagara kingdom.
-The Lebak relic inscription, found in lowland villages on the edge of Ci Danghiyang, Munjul, Pandeglang, Banten, wad discovered in 1947 and contains two lines of poetry in Pallawa script and Sanskrit.
+The Lebak relic inscription, found in lowland villages on the edge of Ci Danghiyang, Munjul, Pandeglang, Banten, was discovered in 1947 and contains two lines of poetry in Pallawa script and Sanskrit.
 The inscription mention the courage of king Purnawarman.
 After the collapse of the kingdom Tarumanagara following an attack by the Srivijaya empire, power in western Java fell to the Kingdom of Sunda.
 The Chinese source, Chu-fan-chi, written c.
 1200 by Chou Ju-kua, mentioned that in the early 13th century, Srivijaya still ruled Sumatra, the Malay peninsula, and western Java (Sunda).
 The source identifies the port of Sunda as strategic and thriving, pepper from Sunda being among the best in quality.
 The people worked in agriculture and their houses were built on wooden poles (rumah panggung).
 However, robbers and thieves plagued the country.
 It is highly possible that the port of Sunda mentioned by Chou Ju-kua referred to the port of Banten.

 According to Portuguese explorer Tomé Pires, in the early 16th century the port of Bantam (Banten) was one of the important ports of the Kingdom of Sunda along with the ports of Pontang, Cheguide (Cigede), Tangaram (Tangerang), Calapa (Sunda Kelapa), and Chimanuk (estuarine of Cimanuk river).

 As a trading city Bantam received an influx of Islamic influence in the early 16th century.
 Later in the 16th century, Bantam became the seat of the powerful Banten Sultanate.